Monotonic Alpha-divergence Minimisation for Variational Inference: An Iterative Algorithm for Optimising

 \item To put things into perspective with the maximisation approach from earlier, observe that the updates on the means in Examples \ref{ex:Gaussian} and \ref{ex:ATwostatisfied} coincide.
 The difference between the two examples is due to the fact that the former provides an update for the covariance matrix as well, \textit{without sacrificing the monotonicity of the overall algorithm}.
 It is in fact hard to derive a covariance matrix update in the Gaussian case using the gradient-based approach (see \Cref{sec:gradient-smoothness-expo-family} for details).
 In that sense, the maximisation approach provides an interesting alternative that can bypass this difficult smoothness assumption on $g_n$.
 We will further delve into this aspect as we reach \Cref{sec:expo-family}. \end{itemize}

-\careful{[R1] It is not clear why the extension of Section 4 is needed.
-Section 3 seems to provide a general framework for alpha divergence minimization that should apply to any distribution $q$, including a mixture model.
-Does the mixture model provide any further benefit for solving the optimization problem?
-If so, please, clarify this. }

-\kdtxt{So far, the $\log$ function appearing in \Cref{thm:EMtheta} considerably eased the derivation of iterative update formulas for well-chosen kernel densities $k$ that can exploit this log structure (\Cref{ex:Gaussian}-\ref{ex:ATwostatisfied} and \Cref{lem:MF}).
+So far, the $\log$ function appearing in \Cref{thm:EMtheta} considerably eased the derivation of iterative update formulas for well-chosen kernel densities $k$ that can exploit this log structure (Examples \ref{ex:Gaussian}-\ref{ex:ATwostatisfied} and \Cref{lem:MF}).
 Yet, these choices of kernel densities can be too restrictive to fully capture complex and multimodal posterior densities.

-Since working with a larger variational family might lead to more accurate approximations of the posterior density, an idea is then to investigate whether the iterative update fomulas from \Cref{sec:Theta} can be generalised to the mixture model variational family (for example whether we can extend the updates for a Gaussian kernel from \Cref{ex:Gaussian} to Gaussian Mixture Models).
+Since working with a larger variational family might lead to more accurate approximations of the posterior density, an idea is then to investigate whether the iterative update formulas from \Cref{sec:Theta} can be generalised to the mixture model variational family (for example whether we can extend the updates for a Gaussian kernel from \Cref{ex:Gaussian} to Gaussian Mixture Models).

-As we shall see in the next section, further theoretical developpements will be required in order to derive valid iterative schemes that optimise both the mixture weights and the mixture components parameters of a given mixture model.
+As we shall see in the next section, further theoretical developments will be required in order to derive valid iterative schemes that optimise both the mixture weights and the mixture components parameters of a given mixture model.

-\section{Extension to mixture models}
+\section{Extension to Mixture Models}

 Let us first formally define the class of mixture models we are going to be working with.
 Given $J \in \nstar$, we introduce the simplex of $\rset^J$:

 we define $\simplex_J^+ = \set{ \lbd{} \in \simplex_J}{ \forall j \in \lrcb{1, \ldots , J}, \eqsp \lambda_j > 0}$ and we denote $\Theta = (\theta_1, \ldots, \theta_J) \in \Tset^J$.
 We consider the mixture model variational family given by